-Let’s take a closer look at how to test a self-driving car and the most common ways for testing advanced driver assistance systems.
+Let’s take a closer look at self driving car testing and the most common ways for ADAS system testing.

-Modern methods for testing an autonomous car go beyond real test drives
+Modern methods for ADAS testing go beyond real test drives

 The common way to test any car is to hold test drives.
 These can happen in different places such as highways, cities, or special test tracks.
 Test drives are useful for self-driving car testing because they can measure a vehicle’s performance in real-world situations.

 But here’s the rub: testing of autonomous vehicles differs from testing of ordinary cars.
 Just imagine how risky it is to measure collision avoidance on the road.
 Basically, it’s impossible.
 So real-world testing won’t cover many unexpected scenarios that a vehicle can get into.
 And because of that, evaluating a car’s on-road performance isn’t the best idea for automotive pentesting and ADAS testing.